-In this article, we will go through the steps to quickly build the Apple sign-in experience (user authentication) with iOS Swift and Logto.
+In this article, we will go through the steps to quickly build the Apple sign-in experience (user authentication) with iOS (Swift) and Logto.

 Prerequisites

-Create an application in Logto
+Create an application in Logtoβ

-In the opening modal, scroll to the "Native app" section or filter all the available " Native app" frameworks using the quick filter checkboxes on the left.
+- In the opening modal, click the "Native app" section or filter all the available "Native app" frameworks using the quick filter checkboxes on the left.
+Click the "iOS (Swift)" framework card to start creating your application.

-Enter the application name, e.g., "Bookstore," and click "Create application."
+- Enter the application name, e.g., "Bookstore," and click "Create application".

-🎉 Ta-da!
+π Ta-da!
 You just created your first application in Logto.
 You'll see a congrats page which includes a detailed integration guide.
 Follow the guide to see what the experience will be in your application.

-Add Logto SDK as a dependency
+Add Logto SDK as a dependencyβ

 Use the following URL to add Logto SDK as a dependency in Swift Package Manager.